 The Site Traffic page displays general information on the activity of customers on your website, as collected by the Web Extend scripts.

 Please note that when a contact is deleted, all of the data relating to that contact is also deleted.
-This will retrospectively affect any reports which use contact-level data, such as the ones on this page.
+You may experience sudden changes in the Site Traffic reports after deleting contacts, but it will not affect your reports retrospectively.

 Viewing the reports